 - Simplifying our data structures as much as possible so we can build scalable systems around it

-There are many frameworks out there for the actual process of project estimation.
+There are many estimation techniques out there for the actual process of estimation.
 The one that’s right for you will depend largely on the kinds of services you’re offering, and what your business model looks like from a resourcing perspective.
 All things considered, what is most important is that it clearly defines measurable assumptions about the riskiest parts of our agency’s operational model.

 A simple way to think about this is by answering the following question:

-What are the assumptions that, if proven inaccurate, could have the largest impact on our profits and people?
+What are the assumptions that, if proven inaccurate, could have the largest impact on our profits, project cost and people?
 Would it force us to absorb costs or work a lot of overtime?

 Generally this comes back to two important things…